The Golden Ass: Tale of the Jealous Wife

 In Book Ten a woman condemned to public humiliation with Lucius tells him her crimes:

 A man goes on a journey, leaving his pregnant wife and infant son.
 He commands his wife that if she bears a daughter, the child is to be killed.
 The child is indeed a daughter, and in pity, the mother convinces her poor neighbours to raise her.
 Her daughter grows up ignorant of her origin, and when she reaches a marriageable age, the mother tells her son to deliver her daughter's dowry.
 The son begins preparation to marry the girl off to a friend, and lets her into his home under the guise of her being an orphan to all but the two of them.
-His wife, however, is unaware the girl is his sister, and believes he keeps her as a mistress.
+His wife is unaware the girl is his sister, and believes he keeps her as a mistress.
 His wife steals her husband's signet ring and visits their country home accompanied by a group of slaves.
 She sends a slave with the signet to fetch the girl and bring her to the country home.
 The girl, aware that the husband is her brother, responds immediately, and on arrival at the country home is flogged by the wife's slaves, and put to death by a torch placed 'between her thighs'.
 The girl's brother takes the news and falls gravely ill.
 Aware of suspicions around her, his wife asks a corrupt doctor for instant poison.
 Accompanied by the doctor, she brings the poison to her husband in bed.
 Finding him surrounded by friends, she first tricks the doctor into drinking from the cup to prove to her husband the drink is benign, and giving him the remainder.
 Unable to return home in time to seek an antidote, the doctor dies telling his wife what happened and to at least collect a payment for the poison.
 The doctor's widow asks for payment but first offers the wife the remainder of her husband's collection of poisons.
 Finding that her daughter is next of kin to her husband for inheritance, the wife prepares a poison for both the doctor's widow and her daughter.
 The doctor's widow recognizes early the symptoms of the poison and rushes to the Governor's Home.
 She tells the Governor the whole of the connected murders and dies.
 The wife is sentenced to death by wild beasts and to have public intercourse with Lucius the ass.